 Office HoursW 1:00pm

-ΩMargaret L. McLaughlin is Professor of Communication and Senior Associate Dean for Faculty Affairs at the Annenberg School for Communication and Journalism, University of Southern California.
+Margaret L. McLaughlin is Professor of Communication at the Annenberg School for Communication and Journalism, University of Southern California.
 She is a former president of the International Communication Association, founding co-editor of Journal of Computer-Mediated Communication, and a former editor of Communication Yearbook and Communication Monographs.
 She currently serves on the editorial boards of Discourse and Communication, Journal of Computer-Mediated Communication, Discourse Studies, and Journalism and Mass Communication Quarterly.
 Her books include Conversation: How Talk is Organized; The Psychology of Tactical Communication (co-edited with M. Cody); Explaining One’s Self to Others: Reason-giving in a Social Context (co-edited with M. Cody and S. Read); Network and Net-play: Virtual Groups on the Internet (co-edited with F. Sudweeks and S. Rafaeli); and Touch in Virtual Environments: Haptics and the Design of Interactive Systems (co-edited with J. Hespanha and G. Sukhatme).

 Her work has appeared in top journals in the field including JCMC, Cyberpsychology, Behavior and Social Networking, Journal of Racial and Ethnic Health Disparities, Journalism and Mass Communication Quarterly, Health Communication, Journal of Health Communication, Communication Research, Computers in Human Behavior, Journal of Communication, Journalism Studies, Journal of Language and Social Psychology, Human Communication Research, and Communication Monographs.
 She has won numerous top paper awards for her work presented at professional conferences, including meetings of the National Communication Association, HCI Virtual and Mixed Reality conference, and HCI Conference on Cross-Cultural Design.
 Funding for her research has been provided by Hitachi America, the USC Arts Initiative, TATRC, National Institutes of Health, the Zumberge Foundation, the National Science Foundation, and the Annenberg Trust.
 At USC she has chaired the Faculty Advisory Committee on Technology Enhanced Learning, served on the University Research Committee, and chaired the USC Task Force on Online Identification and Assessment Procedures.